In this Azure tutorial, we will discuss what VPN types are supported by Azure. Apart from this, we will also discuss a few other FAQs related to this.

 This is another type of VPN connection in Azure that you can use to connect your on-premises network to the Azure Virtual Network.

-Site-to-site VPNs are good options for companies with multiple offices in different locations that need to access and use the corporate network.
+Site-to-site VPNs are good options for companies with multiple offices in different locations needing access and using the corporate network.

-- You should know the IP address ranges located in your on-premises network configuration. you need to specify the IP address that Azure will route to your on-premises location.
+• You should know the IP address ranges located in your on-premises network configuration. you need to specify the IP address Azure will route to your on-premises location.

 MultiSite